International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_2_Identity_and_Trust_Management.md

   * an arbitrary number of **App Manifests** per component identifying the utilized containers/apps.
 Signatures are utilized to represent the passed stages of the certification process (described in [Chapter 4.2.5](../4_2_Certification_Perspective/4_2_5_Processes.md)) and allow a validation of the correctness of the describing artifacts.
 In addition to these static artifacts, the connector operator may add additional attributes to the component's description or have them validated and registered at the DAPS.

-### Different Components in the IDS and their Role in Identity Management

-Several services and components are involved in issuing identities, adding dynamic attributes and enabling trust in the IDS:

-The **Certificate Authority (CA)**:

-* Issues identity certificates for connector instances by signing Certificate Signing Requests (CSRs) that have been handed in by valid connector instances.
-* Revokes certificates that become invalid.
-* Assures private keys are properly stored in hardware modules (such as a TPM or HSM) before signing CSRs.

-The **Dynamic Attribute Provisioning Service (DAPS)**:
-* Enriches connector identities by issuing identity claims to enrich IDS Connector identities.
-* Embedds them into a **Dynamic Attribute Token (DAT)** which is handed out to requesting IDS Connector instances.
-* Verifies the current status/validity of software manifests and descriptions.
-* Delivers dynamic attributes such as device location.
-* Serves claims such as valid transport cerificates.

-Some services do not provide means for trust establishment, but are purely serving informations that need to be verified in other ways:

-The **Participant Information System (ParIS)** :
-* Serves as an informative service to provide additional information about participants.
-* Does not provide verified information that should be used to build trust upon.

-The **Metadata Broker** :
-* Serves information about IDS connector instances and provides services.
-* Does not provide verified information that should be used to build trust upon.
-* Serves only information that is considered public.

-Most services run on top of a Connector instance (Clearing House, ParIS, Metadata Broker).
-The DAPS is used as part of the bootstrapping of trust and thus must be considered as an external service (such as the PKI services).
-Clearing House and Metadate Broker share functionality with the Connector itself (self-description, identity, audit logging, Usage Control).

 ### Interactions between IDS Connectors and Identity Components